runtimeverification/k/src/README.md

 # IDE Setup

 ## Eclipse
-To autogenerate an Eclipse project for K, run `mvn eclipse:eclipse` on the command line.
+To autogenerate an Eclipse project for K, run `mvn install -DskipKTest; mvn eclipse:eclipse` on the command line.
 Then go to File->Import->General->Existing projects into workspace, and select the directory of the installation.